Sociology of Environment, Deep Ecology

 The rise of grassroots environmentalism within the environmental movement illustrates the transformation of environmentalism as an ideology into a full-fledged social movement.
 As a social movement, the environmental movement has reached its apex with the rise of grassroots environmentalism.

 Examines the complex interplay between grassroots environmentalism, protest strategies, and the legal system.
 Part I provides a history of the evolution of the environmental movement.
-This section conceptually divides environmentalism into four eras: (a) conservation and preservation; (b) modern environmentalism; (c) mainstream environmentalism; and (d) the rise of grassroots environmentalism.4 In Part II, the theoretical underpinnings of the environmental movement are discussed.
+The theoretical underpinnings of the environmental movement are discussed.
 First, the endurance of the environmental movement as a social movement is examined, focusing on the structure of the environmental movement.
-Second, grassroots environmentalism is situated within social movement theorys dominant paradigm, New Social Movement theory.
-Finally, Part III discusses the strategies and tactics of grassroots environmentalism, focusing on the complex interplay of direct action protests and the legal system.
+Grassroots environmentalism is situated within social movement theorys dominant paradigm, New Social Movement theory.

 What is environmentalism?
 How have sociologists responded to the emergence of environmentalism?
 What is environmental problem?
 What has sociology to offer the study of environmental problems?